How to Sleep Better and Sit with Ankylosing Spondylitis

 A heating pad will not only relax your muscles and nerves but will also boost your blood circulation, which is important when you spend hours in a stagnant sitting position.

-To sleep comfortably and without pain, you’ll need a medium-firm mattress (preferably a hybrid mattress), the right orthopedic pillow for your sleep position, a cool and relaxing bedroom, and preferably some type of thermal therapy device.
+To sleep comfortably and pain-free, you’ll need a medium-firm mattress (preferably a hybrid mattress), the right orthopedic pillow for your sleep position, a cool and relaxing bedroom, and preferably some type of thermal therapy device.

 What is the Best Mattress for Ankylosing Spondylitis?

-The best mattress for AS would be a medium-firm mattress (firm is best but most people find it uncomfortable, which defeats the purpose), and the best type is a hybrid mattress for back pain.
+The best mattress for AS would be a medium-firm mattress (a firm mattress is best but most people find it uncomfortable, which defeats the purpose), and the best type is a hybrid mattress for back pain.

 A hybrid mattress is designed to be the best balance of comfort and spine support because it combines the pressure-relieving quality of memory foam and the bounce, support, and comfort of pocketed coils.